What to do with Stale Cakes

 2. Cake truffles

-Cake + truffles = heaven in a mouthful.
+Cake truffles: because sometimes, you need to take your cake experience to a whole new level of indulgence.
+Think of these as cake’s glamorous, chocolate-dipped second act - so easy to make, so dangerously addictive.
 These truffles are great to whip up if you don’t have piles of cake leftover but want to extend the cakey joy a bit further.

 Stale Cake Recipes - Cake Truffles